-Storybeat works with dairy cooperative Arla to tell the stories of their commitment to being the most climate-efficient farmers in the world.
+Storybeat works with dairy cooperative Arla to tell the stories of their commitment to being the most climate-efficient farmers in the world, while helping children (and grown ups) make great food choices.

 Showcasing how farming and dairy can contribute positively to the planet’s climate challenge.